 1 teaspoon kosher salt

 1 teaspoon freshly ground black pepper

 Gather the ingredients.

-Whisk the balsamic vinegar, olive oil, shallot, garlic, parsley, dijon, sugar, beef bouillon, salt, pepper, and meat tenderizer in a bowl.
-Add in about a 1/2 cup of water and stir again.
+Whisk the balsamic vinegar, olive oil, shallot, garlic, parsley, Dijon, sugar, beef bouillon, salt, pepper, and meat tenderizer in a bowl.
+Add 1/2 cup of water and stir again.

 Score the chuck roast with a sharp knife making 6 or 7 large cuts all over one side of the meat.

 Add the marinade to a plastic bag and then add the steak.
-Seal the bag and massage the steak inside the marinade.
+Seal the bag and massage the marinade into the steak.
 Place it on a plate to catch any drips or leaks and refrigerate for at least 6 hours, ideally overnight.
-You can even marinate up to 24 hours.
+You can even marinate for up to 24 hours.
 Since the meat is so thick it will not break down easily.

 Prepare a gas or charcoal grill for indirect heat.
 Adjust the heat on the active burner to medium-high heat (400 F to 475 F).
 Sear both sides of the meat over the hot side of the grill, flipping halfway through cooking time, about 10 minutes total.

 Move the meat to the cooler side of the grill, close the lid, and continue to cook to your liking or until the meat registers 130 F to 140 F (medium-rare) on an instant thermometer or probe, 20 to 30 minutes longer.
 You can also throw in a few wood smoke chips on top of the burners or charcoal for a nice smoky flavor.